 - a.
-Advise the Disaster Management Department and Clackamas County Board of County Commissioners in the development of activities, strategies and priorities to achieve disaster preparedness within the boundaries of Clackamas County. - b.
-Promote disaster management initiatives and activities.
-Participate in community education and engagement. - c.
+Advise the Disaster Management Department and Clackamas County Board of County Commissioners in the development of activities, strategies, and priorities to achieve disaster preparedness within the boundaries of Clackamas County. - b.
+Promote disaster management initiatives and activities, including organizing and participating in community education and engagement, promoting neighborhood level preparedness, and, as directed, engaging in incident response efforts. - c.
 Advocate for policy and system changes that improve the disaster preparedness in Clackamas County.
-Optional activities could include providing oral or written testimony, helping to identify partners of support for preparedness, and participating in legislative activities. - d.
-Strengthen intergovernmental collaboration and enhance collaboration between governments and partners on an ongoing basis. - e.
-Develop strategies to enhance collaboration among governmental bodies and the general public.
+Optional activities could include providing oral or written testimony on behalf of the Emergency Preparedness Council to the appropriate government level, helping to identify partners of support for preparedness, and participating in legislative activities. - d.
+Develop strategies to enhance collaboration among governmental bodies and the general public. - e.
+Inform each other and community members on incident information, active alerts, evacuations, and orders, consistent with information from and in coordination with Disaster Management and the Emergency Operations Center.